 Assign links to Educake study guides, and link to other resources

-Encourage students to set themselves tests for practice
+Encourage students to set themselves quizzes for practice

-Create template tests to share with your department
+Create template quizzes to share with your department

 1. Ask students to use Educake on their mobile phones

 If students have access to a smartphone, the Educake app enables them to answer questions and review revision materials.
 It means students can complete quizzes wherever they are and don't need access to a computer.

 “The kids can do Educake on their phones which does help so it's not about a having to sit with a screen with the desktop… it's totally doable on the phone size screen.”
 Catherine Wilson, Head of Science, Castleford Academy

 2. Use Educake to help identify areas where extra support is needed

 It’s easy to see how students are getting on with their work from the results page, accessed from My Educake.
 You can view the results of individual quizzes and also track overall progress on topics.
-The test results tables make it easy to identify areas where students may need more help.
+The quiz results tables make it easy to identify areas where students may need more help.

 “We are finding the data is very useful because we're starting to look back at tests that were done over the lockdown to identify particular topics where the students seem to be struggling so we can plan out intervention in school to support them” Simon Acton, Head of Science, Haydock High School

 3. Use Educake in a live lesson and get real-time results

-The results screen gives an instant overview of student progress as they complete tests - scores are updated in real time and can be anonymised to share with the whole class.
+The results screen gives an instant overview of student progress as they complete quizzes - scores are updated in real time and can be anonymised to share with the whole class.
 It’s quick and easy for teachers to see which topics are proving tricky for students, whether as a whole class or for an individual.